TECHNOLOGY, LAW, AND LEADERSHIP IMPORTANT COURSE INFORMATION – FALL 2020

 CLASS MEETING TIME AND PLACE

-This class will meet on Wednesdays from 12:40 pm to 2:40 pm.
+This class will meet on Mondays from 3:40 pm to 5:40 pm.
 There will be an intermission.

 We will meet online, rather than in a physical location in the Barco Law Building.
 There will be no face-to-face instruction.

-The online venue for class meetings will be the ZOOM videoconferencing service (pitt.zoom.us).
+The online venue for the class meetings will be the ZOOM videoconferencing service (pitt.zoom.us).

-Instructions for how to access the ZOOM space are below (in part) and will be distributed to enrolled students via email and will be available via a course page in TWEN.
+Instructions for how to access the ZOOM space and the Discord server will be distributed to enrolled students via email and will be available via course pages in TWEN and in CANVAS.

 CLASS ATTENDANCE AND PREPARATION

-The American Bar Association and the University of Pittsburgh School of Law require regular and punctual class attendance (policy here).
+The American Bar Association and the University of Pittsburgh School of Law require regular and punctual class attendance (see law.pitt.edu/pp/attendance).

 The Law School’s formal attendance policy does not apply to this course.
 Students are expected to attend 100 percent of class meetings.